Post-quantum cryptography: Forward secrecy

 A public-key system demonstrates a property referred to as perfect forward secrecy when it generates random public keys per session for the purposes of key agreement.
 This means that the compromise of one message cannot lead to the compromise of others, and also that there is not a single secret value which can lead to the compromise of multiple messages.
 Security experts recommend using cryptographic algorithms that support forward secrecy over those that do not.
 The reason for this is that forward secrecy can protect against the compromise of long term private keys associated with public/private key pairs.
 This is viewed as a means of preventing mass surveillance by intelligence agencies.

 Both the Ring-LWE key exchange and supersingular isogeny Diffie–Hellman (SIDH) key exchange can support forward secrecy in one exchange with the other party.
 Both the Ring-LWE and SIDH can also be used without forward secrecy by creating a variant of the classic ElGamal encryption variant of Diffie–Hellman.

 The other algorithms in this article, such as NTRU, do not support forward secrecy as is.

 Any authenticated public key encryption system can be used to build a key exchange with forward secrecy.

 Open Quantum Safe project

 The Open Quantum Safe (OQS) project was started in late 2016 and has the goal of developing and prototyping quantum-resistant cryptography.
 It aims to integrate current post-quantum schemes in one library: liboqs. liboqs is an open source C library for quantum-resistant cryptographic algorithms.
 It initially focuses on key exchange algorithms but by now includes several signature schemes.
-It provides a common API suitable for post-quantum key exchange algorithms, and will collect together various implementations. liboqs will also include a test harness and benchmarking routines to compare performance of post-quantum implementations.
+It provides a common application programming interface (API) suitable for post-quantum key exchange algorithms, and will collect together various implementations. liboqs will also include a test harness and benchmarking routines to compare performance of post-quantum implementations.
 Furthermore, OQS also provides integration of liboqs into OpenSSL.

 As of March 2023, the following key exchange algorithms are supported:

-As of August 2024, NIST has published 3 algorithms below as FIPS standards and the 4th is expected near end of the year: